 - Know your costs.
 Get a price estimate on your renovation, broken down by cost of labor, materials, equipment rentals, and permitting.
 Add a comfortable buffer to account for surprise expenses.
 If you can’t borrow enough to cover that final figure, scale back your upgrade plans.

 - Figure out your timeline.
-Don’t take out a loan that requires 12 years to repay while funding improvements that you’ll need to repair in ten.
+Don’t take out a loan that requires 12 years to repay while funding improvements that you’ll need to repair in 10.
 The U.S. Department of Housing and Urban Development (HUD) warns homeowners to “weigh the cost of borrowing against the cost of delaying the work.
 If you have to borrow, you want to do it in the least expensive way.”

 - Focus on function over flair.
-Think twice about accepting debt for projects without much utilitarian value, like a new pool.
+Think twice about accepting debt for projects without much practical value, like a new pool.
 Focus instead on immediate needs, like a faulty heating system, and then finish any incomplete spaces.
 These will improve your home’s value more than aesthetic updates.

 - Recoup your investment.
 As a rule, the simpler and lower-cost the project, the larger its cost-value ratio, says real estate data company Hanley Wood.
-Remodeling efforts this year recouped an average 72.5% of their investment value when the homes were sold within a year.
+Remodeling efforts this year recouped an average of 72.5% of their investment value when the homes were sold within a year.
 Keep your renovations simple for higher returns.

 - Consider your limits.
 How much a lender will offer you depends on your credit score, your debt-to-income ratio, and your income.
 For home improvement projects, it’s unlikely that you’ll get more than 90% of your home’s value, minus whatever’s still owed on the mortgage.

 Unsecured loans aren’t tied to the borrower’s collateral.
 This appeals to consumers who haven’t built up much home equity.
 It’s also compelling if you don’t want to put your entire property on the line just to repair the roof.
 New homeowners or those who don’t have lots of home equity can take out a personal loan.

 If you need a home improvement loan, consider the most active lenders in the home improvement sector: Greensky, SoFi, LendingClub, and Lightstream.
 Interested?
 You can get quotes from all of them with this one simple form.

-You’ll have up to 20 years to pay back the loan, and the interest may be tax deductible.
+You’ll have up to 20 years to pay back the loan, and the interest may be tax-deductible.
 Title 1 loans max out at $25,000 for existing single-family structures, with different limits for mobile and multi-family homes.

 Second mortgages and refinancing

 You should only finance your renovation with credit if your credit is good, your remodeling project is small, and your expenses are payable within a year and a half.
 If your home improvement project qualifies for these criteria, consider signing up for a new credit card with a 0% introductory offer.
 This allows you to finance your project interest-free within an allotted time.

 But be wary because once the promotional period ends, your interest rates will skyrocket.
 Also, many contractors don’t accept credit cards, so a loan that allows you to access cash may be preferable.
 Check out SuperMoney’s recommended list of credit cards here.

 Home equity loans (HEL) and home equity lines of credit (HELOC)